 This new addition is not the first change to the AB 1825 regulations.
 In 2015, the bill AB 2053 added a requirement for training on abusive conduct or “bullying.”
-Then, in 2016, FEHA updates added preventative policies, protections, and employer actions to reduce harassment, discrimination, and retaliation.
+Then, in 2016, FEHA updates added preventative policies, protections, and employer actions to reduce harassment, discrimination, and workplace retaliation.

 Through a series of personalized, interactive lessons, Traliant’s Preventing Discrimination and Harassment (PDH) online training course meets all of the requirements, including the latest SB 396.
 Keep your workforce up-to-date on all the latest issues and stay compliant with new requirements!

 SB 396 Training: Employer Requirements

 Do you need to train your employees?
 AB 1825 requires that employers in California with 50 or more employees provide sexual harassment and discrimination training (including the new component) to supervisory employees.
 The program needs to be at least two hours long, and employees must undergo training once every two years.
 Further, all supervisory employees are required to take the training within six months of starting their position.

 Updated AB 1825 Training Compliance Checklist

 What all does the updated AB 1825 training have to cover?
 It must include the following:

 - Instruction from educators who are knowledgeable in the subject matter